Sweeper777/MyBlog/_posts/2021-07-08-boxing-method-types-with-lambda-metafactory.md

 Then, I tried to figure out what the `LambdaMetafactory.metafactory` call is doing.
 Judging by the arguments the OP passed, it seems to be creating the interface implementation.
 We tell it what interface we want to implement (`MethodType.methodType( IGetter.class )`, no idea why it is wrapped in a `MethodType` though), the method to implement (`get`), and some other _types_, which I'm not sure what the significnce is.
 Anyway, I thought, judging from the exception message I got from passing `int.class`, it appears that the wrong interface method got implemented.
 Rather than implementing `Object get(Object);` (the erased version of `R get(T);`), we implemented `int get(Object);` because we used `int.class`.

 I guessed that out of the 6 parameters we pass to `LambdaMetafactory.metafactory`, either the 4th or the 6th, or both, determines the type of the method the interface implementation is going to have.

+### Solution

 Either way, the method's type depends on `type`, so to solve the problem, we just need to add some code that says: "if `type` is a primitive, change it to the corresponding wrapper type".
 I looked in `MethodType`'s list of methods to see if there is anything that tells me if it is a primitive, and found `hasPrimitives`.
 That is when I realised `MethodType` doesn't represent _one_ type.
 It represents all the collection of types that define a method - its return type and all its parameter types.
 I should check the `fieldType` parameter instead.
 It even has the more familiar `Class` type.

 Next, I need to convert a primitive `Class` to the corresponding wrapper `Class`.
 I know this must be hardcoded, because I've seen [this question](https://stackoverflow.com/questions/3473756/java-convert-primitive-class) before, so I just copy and pasted that solution with the map into my code.
 Now I need a way to change the return type of a `MethodType`.
 Going through the list of methods, I can see that it has `changeReturnType`, which returns a new `MethodType` object, rather than setting it.
 I also found `changeParameterType`, which would be useful when fixing  `createSetterViaMethodname`.